urbanairship/ruby-library/README.md

     $ bundle

-Or install it yourself as:
+OR install it yourself as:

     $ gem install urbanairship